-Poison Oak / Ivy Itch Relief
+Use HOT Water for Poison Ivy Itch Relief

 Run the hot water for about two minutes.
 The urge to scratch will begin to reduce in intensity.
-A very HOT bath will work too.
-After the hot rinse, the itch will be completely gone for several hours!
+After the hot water rinse, the itch will be completely gone for several hours!
 It really works!

-How Hot Water Relieves Poison Oak / Ivy Itch
+How Hot Water Relieves Poison Ivy Itch

 Hot water draws out the histamines from the skin.
 It takes the body several hours to build up more histamine afterward.

 Immediately run lots of cool or cold water over the skin.
 The best action is to take a cold shower and let the water rinse off the poison urushiol oil before it bonds with the skin.

-Leaves Of Three, Let Them Be
+Avoid Poison Ivy Itch: Leaves Of Three, Let Them Be